algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

     mapping = FermionMapping(mapping_matrix)
     pa_qubit_hamiltonien = mapping.assemble_qubit_hamiltonian_from_sparses(one_body_tuple, two_body_tuple)

-Finally, to validate that such mapping are valid, we can contruct two random mappings.
+Finally, to confirm that such mappings are valid, we can construct two random mappings.
 Their respective mapping matrices should be different.
 Then we can use them to convert the fermionic Hamiltonian to two different qubit Hamiltonians.
 These two Hamiltonian are expressing the same operator but in different basis.
 Therefore, their eigenvalues should be equals.

 Let's check that this is true.
 This may take a while.